Undergraduate Research Scholar Distinction

 Undergraduate Research Scholar Distinction is a notable honor for dedicated undergraduate student researchers.
 To be distinguished as an Undergraduate Research Scholar at graduation, students must complete, at minimum, two semesters of mentored undergraduate research, present their research, and obtain a recommendation from a Mines faculty mentor.

-Applications for Fall 2022 graduates are due no later than Friday, November 11th, 2022.* When you submit your application, a form will automatically be sent to the faculty mentor you listed to write your recommendation.
-Faculty mentors must submit this form no later than Wednesday, November 16th, 2022.
+Applications for Spring 2023 graduates are due no later than Monday, April 3rd, 2023.* When you submit your application, a form will automatically be sent to the faculty mentor you listed to write you a letter of recommendation.
+Faculty mentors must submit this recommendation form no later than Thursday, April 6th, 2023.

-If you are graduating in Spring 2023, please standby for applications to open closer to your graduation date.
+If you are graduating in Fall 2023, please standby for applications to open closer to your graduation date.

 To apply for an Undergraduate Research Scholar distinction at graduation, you must: